Rudxain/ideas/software/Triple-lang/README.md

 - Opt-in effects-system (like Koka and Eff)
 - **Functions don't exist**, only "subroutines" (I love that Ada makes a distinction between both)
 - It's honest about abstractions (intentionally "[leaky](https://en.wikipedia.org/wiki/Leaky_abstraction)")
-- Only supports arbitrary-fixed-precision binary integers and [IEEE-754](https://en.wikipedia.org/wiki/IEEE_754) floats
+- Only supports machine-word-sized numbers: binary-integers and [IEEE-754](https://en.wikipedia.org/wiki/IEEE_754) floats.
+Arbitrary ("generic") fixed-precision ints aren't guaranteed to fit perfectly in a register.
 - Has built-in arithmetic and bit-wise operators for ints, because they are common among CPUs.
 - Its `std` provides many IEEE-754 functions (`sin`, `tan`, `log`, `sqrt`), as Zogah doesn't care about floats and Ramsy is too strict about determinism.
-- Default number-literal radix is decimal, but powers of 2 are supported.
+- Default number-literal radix is decimal.
+Bin, octal, and hex,  are also supported.
 - It's safe by default (opt-in `unsafe`ty)
 - `unsafe` mode disables move semantics (the borrow checker is still active) so that you don't have to `mem::forget` or `ManuallyDrop`
 - Has move semantics (because I love the [type-state](https://cliffle.com/blog/rust-typestate) pattern and [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization))
 - [ADT](https://en.wikipedia.org/wiki/Algebraic_data_type)s
 - [Practically TC](https://gavinhoward.com/2024/03/what-computers-cannot-do-the-consequences-of-turing-completeness), not theoretically

+[Similarly to Odin](https://odin-lang.org/#batteries-included), Cranket's `std` will provide safe wrappers for unsafe hardware-acceleration APIs.
+This includes:
+- GPU: OpenGL, GLSL, Vulkan, OpenCL.
+CUDA, DirectX, and Apple Metal, are proprietary, so I'm hesitant to support them in `std`.
+- NPU: OpenCL, and any API for neural acceleration.
+- QPU: Some standard API for quantum-computing, either through the network or locally.
+There will be an intentional split between the local and network APIs, as hiding such implementation details is against Cranket's design philosophy.

 Ideally, this lang should have an opt-in stable ABI in the future.
 I say "opt-in" because you don't have to sacrifice optimizations for your entire program, only the parts that expose ABIs will be left intact.